AadityaKandel/DHBO-CONVERTER/README.md

 More Details:
 This program was made by using python.
 Inside python, only tkinter module was used.
 No other module except tkinter was used.
 By language, I mean that this program can do your conversions with language which you can easily copy because it's taken straight from the book.

+For those who don't have "WINRAR" or "7Z" to extract the ".rar" file, I've also compressed the same file in ".zip" format so it'll be easy for your Windows Explorer to easily extract the file without downloading any extra application.